-The core Religion and Worldviews curriculum will enable you to develop a broader understanding of religions and its place in history and modern society.
-Examples of topics we study in Year 9 are Sikhism, The Holocaust and Apartheid.
-In Year 10 we explore the religion of Islam, peace and conflict, cults and human rights, along with philosophical questions such as 'why is there suffering in the world'?
-The Year 11 course builds on previous skills and knowledge learnt as we engage with challenging topics such as medical ethics: abortion, euthanasia, designer babies and cloning.
-There is no examination at the end of the course but active participation, demonstrating curiosity, interest and wider reading is encouraged on all lessons.
-Classes are offered on a four weekly rotation alongside Life Skills.
+The core Religion and Worldviews curriculum is designed to enable you to develop a broader understanding of various religions and their place in both history and modern society.
+In Year 9, for example, we study topics such as Sikhism, Prejudice and Discrimination and Poverty.
+Moving into Year 10, we explore Peace and Conflict, New Religious Movements and Government policies.
+The Year 11 course builds on the skills and knowledge acquired in previous years, engaging with challenging topics like medical ethics, which includes euthanasia, designer babies and cloning.
+Throughout all years, students are encouraged to explore and answer ethical and philosophical questions.
+While there is no examination at the end of the course, active participation, demonstrating curiosity, interest and wider reading, are encouraged in all lessons.
+Classes are offered on a four-week rotation, alongside Life Skills.